 Simeon: Just pounding the strike zone and being consistent with all of my pitches.
 Even though I trust them I still need to be consistent and have faith to throw them for a strike every single time.

-So just pounding the strike zone, focusing on throwing strikes and missing the barrel, and working fast is all I need to focus on.
+Just pounding the strike zone, focusing on throwing strikes and missing the barrel, and working fast is all I need to focus on.

 MMO: Thanks for your time, Simeon.
 Best of luck to you in your career.